Indicia-Team/support_files/Elasticsearch/docs/occurrences-document-structure.md

 -----|-----
 **Data type**|string
 **Warehouse field**|`cache_samples_functional.public_entered_sref`, derived from `samples.entered_sref`
 **Description**|Spatial reference in notation as input by the recorder.
-If the record is sensitive, then the `location.output_sref` value is used, blurred to the appropriate precision unless this is the full precision version of the occurrence document in the index (`metadata.sensitivity_blur` = F which should be filtered out from default index aliases).
-For the full precision version of a sensitive record, shows the original full precision reference.
+If the record is sensitive or private, then the `location.output_sref` value is used, blurred to the appropriate precision unless this is the full precision version of the occurrence document in the index (`metadata.sensitivity_blur` = F which should be filtered out from default index aliases).
+For the full precision version of a sensitive or private record, shows the original full precision reference.

 `location.input_sref_system`||
 -----|-----